mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### At what stage of the learning process should a reinforcer be presented to be most effective?
 Explain your answer.

-During acquisition to ensure that the effect relationship between the response and the consequence is most strongly learnt.
+The reinforcer should only be presented after a desired or correct response is made so as to ensure that the correct behaviour is reinforced.

 #### How might the use of an inappropriate reinforcer affect the learning process?